atheck/react-elmish/README.md

 ...
 ```

-In your render method you can add a second button to increment the value by 10:
+In the **render** method you can add another button to increment the value by 10:

 ```tsx
 ...